Agustin-Vidal-Holberton/holbertonschool-shell/basics/README.md

-Description of each cripts funtion 0-current_working_directory prints the absolute path name of the current working directory 1-listit display the contents list of the current directory 2-bring_me_home change the current directory to the user's home directory 3-listfiles display current directory contents in a long format 4-listmorefiles display current directory contents in a long format, including hidden files
+Description of each cripts funtion
+0-current_working_directory: prints the absolute path name of the current working directory
+1-listit: display the contents list of the current directory
+2-bring_me_home: change the current directory to the user's home directory
+3-listfiles: display current directory contents in a long format
+4-listmorefiles: display current directory contents in a long format, including hidden files
+5-listfilesdigitonly: display current directory contents in a long format, including hidden files, whith users and groups ID's displayed numerically